guisselacp/get-lost-peru/README.md

 A local clone of this repository can be made on GitHub.
 Please follow the below steps:

 1. Navigate to GitHub and log in.
-2. The [FreeFido Repository](https://github.com/amylour/FreeFido_v2) can be found at this location.
+2. The [GetLostPeru Repository](https://github.com/guisselacp/get-lost-peru) can be found at this location.
 3. Above the repository file section, locate the '**Code**' button.
 4. Click on this button and choose your clone method from HTTPS, SSH or GitHub CLI, copy the URL to your clipboard by clicking the '**Copy**' button.
 5. Open your Git Bash Terminal.